jhighman/trua-collect/README.md

 ```

 This will start a local development server at `http://localhost:3000` and open it in your default browser.

+### Environment Configuration

+The application uses environment variables for configuration.
+These are stored in a `.env` file in the project root.

+Key configuration options include:
+- `DEFAULT_COLLECTION_KEY`: The default collection key to use when none is provided in the URL
+- `PORT`: The port on which the development server runs
+- `DEV_MODE`: Enable/disable development mode features

+For more details, see the [Environment Configuration](docs/environment-configuration.md) documentation.

 ### Available Scripts